The next Council elections will be conducted by the Victorian Electoral Commission (VEC) and is currently scheduled for Saturday 24 October 2020.

 If you wish to stand for Council at the next elections, you will need to be:

 - a resident or ratepayer

 - enrolled on the voters' roll for Stonnington

 - qualified to become a councillor.

 More details are provided for potential candidates in the lead up to the 2020 election.

 The Victorian Electoral Commission (VEC) will be conducting the election for Stonnington Council.
-The VEC will have an office located in the Banquet Room, Malvern Town Hall, Malvern (enter at end of laneway between Police Station and Town Hall) .This office will open on 14 September.
+The VEC will have an office located in the Malvern Banquet Hall, Malvern Town Hall, Malvern (enter at end of laneway between Police Station and Town Hall) .This office will open on 16 September 2020.